radiantearth/stac-spec/extensions/card4l-sar/README.md

 The column *XML Tag* refers to the XML tag proposed in the CARD4L metadata specification documents. *Src* and *Prod* define whether they apply for the STAC Item of the Source and Product respectively and give the requirement number in the CARD4L documents.

 - ✓ = Applies
-- (✓) = Not mentioned in CEOS CARD4L requirements, but recommended by STAC for better data discovery.
+- (✓) = Not mentioned in CEOS CARD4L requirements, but recommended to be added, for example for better data discovery through STAC.
 - ✗ = Does not apply

 **STAC Extensions:** This extension makes use of a number of existing STAC extensions: